National Democratic Party (Egypt): Electoral system in Egypt under the NDP

 The electoral system in Egypt, under which the National Democratic Party operated, did not meet internationally recognized standards of electoral democracies.
 According to the Freedom House, the political system was designed to ensure solid majorities for the ruling NDP at all levels of government.
 In 2009, Dr. Ali El Deen Hilal Dessouki, Media Secretary of the NDP, described Egypt as a "pharaonic" political system, and democracy as a long-term goal.
 Although former President Hosni Mubarak himself boasted shortly before his deposition from power that Egypt enjoys "all kinds of democracy," substantive democracy and civil liberties within the country remained elusive.
 In the 2000s, it was stated that "The truth of the matter is that participation and pluralism are now at lower levels than at any time since Mubarak assumed the presidency in the wake of Anwar Sadat's assassination."

-In 2010, Freedom House ranked Egypt's Political Rights Score 6 and Civil Liberties Score 5, with 1 being the freest and 7 being the least free.
+In 2010, Freedom House ranked Egypt's Political Rights Score at 6 and Civil Liberties Score at 5, with 1 being the freest and 7 the least free.

 Until Mubarak's deposition, Egypt had operated under a "state of emergency" for all but five months since 1967, allowing the president to outlaw demonstrations, hold detainees indefinitely without trial, and issue law by decree.
 Generally, emergency law provides the government with the authority to control every level of political activity, including that within the confines of the formally defined political arena.
 The duration of the law is three years, but was routinely renewed.
 The trend began when President Gamel Abdel Nasser succeeded in establishing a state of emergency in 1956, following the invasion of Egypt by Britain, France, and Israel, and continued until 1963 on the basis of the continuing threat of an offensive against Egypt.
 Nasser declared another state of emergency in June 1967 because of the Six-Day War, which lasted through the War of Attrition, the October War, and the later years of Anwar El-Sadat's presidency, which were characterized by significant political, economic, and social upheaval and discontent.
 In total, the state of emergency declared during the 1967 war lasted for 13 years.
 After Sadat's assassination on 6 October 1981, his Vice-President and successor, Hosni Mubarak, declared another state of emergency, which he kept in place for the entire duration of his three decades in office.